oracle-livelabs/developer/sqlcl-mcp-server-intro/3-using-the-mcp-server.md

 1. As a best practice, you should prompt Cline to close your database connection when you are finished.
 Cline will prompt you for permission to use the `disconnect` tool.
 Click **Approve**.

-2. The Cline agent will finish its task and provide you with a summary steps used to achieve your original task or prompts.
+2. The Cline Agent will finish its task and provide you with a summary steps used to achieve your original task or prompts.

-> &#9872; **NOTE:** The agent may wish to continue running more queries, in an attempt to provide you with more information about your database.
+> &#9872; **NOTE:** The Agent may wish to continue running more queries, in an attempt to provide you with more information about your database.
 It is up to **YOU** to decide. *What do you do?*
 > - allow it to continue
 > - deny any follow-up requests, or
 > - provide it with a follow-up prompt to cease operations